Custom Meta Tags

 Key components of the 48V system

 For a 48V system, several key components are required.
 Firstly, a battery: today’s BEVs already have a high-capacity 400V or 800V battery, which powers the 48V systems and the main powertrain.
-The vehicle requires an on-board AC-DC charger (OBC), that can handle high voltage alternating current (AC) at 7 to 11kW, and convert it to direct current (DC) at 400 or 800V to charge the battery.
+Lithium-ion batteries have dominated, providing high power density and, therefore, greater range and lighter weight.

 Spot Power (GBL)